 - It is open to all New Jersey fifth graders in public, private, or home schools.
 The contest opens each year on October 1st and closes on January 31st.

-- Judging will take place in early April.
-Winners will be notified by the end of April.
+- Judging takes place in February.
+Winners are notified by the end of March.

 - Educators praise the contest for encompassing inter-disciplinary teaching using science, language arts, computer technology, art, and geography